MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-time-entry.md

 > ![Screenshot of the manual time entry generation strategy.](./media/work-order-time-entry-setting.png)

 - Time entries are created based on booking timestamps, and booking timestamps are created based on the **Timestamp Frequency** setting in Field Service Settings.
-See the [topic on booking timestamps](booking-timestamps.md) to understand how timestamps can be created based on the booking statuses or Field Service booking statuses.
+See the [article on booking timestamps](booking-timestamps.md) to understand how timestamps can be created based on the booking statuses or Field Service booking statuses.

 - Time entries can be viewed and created on the Field Service Mobile (Xamarin) app